Verlander holds Twins scoreless, Alvarez and Altuve power Astros to 6-4 victory in ALDS opener

-Jose Altuve hit a leadoff home run and Alvarez had three RBIs as the defending World Series champions earned their 10th straight victory in Game 1 of a Division Series.
+Jose Altuve hit a leadoff home run and Alvarez had three RBIs as the defending World Series champions won their 2023 playoff debut to earn their 10th straight victory in Game 1 of a Division Series.

+Verlander first joined the Astros in August 2017 and won his second World Series title with the team last year.
+He signed with the Mets in the offseason, then returned to Houston in a July trade after a very brief stint in the Big Apple.

+“It’s been a whirlwind of a year, season for me,” Verlander said.
+“To find myself back here in Houston and pitching in the playoffs is not something I foresaw, but happy to be here, happy to help contribute, and happy to be in the playoffs.”

 Verlander settled in after a shaky start and the Astros built a 5-0 lead through six innings with big swings from Altuve and Alvarez.